 There is provision for submission of audited accounts annually to the Minister who shall lay them before the Oireachtas.
 The Irish Water is to prepare a report in the performance of activities in the area of water supply in the previous period annually.
 The Minister is to lay the report before the Oireachtas.

-Irish Water began to take over the responsibilities of local authorities in water and sewage areas from January 2014.
-It was to be fully established by 2019 by which stage it was expected to be responsible for the operation of public water services including
+Irish Water began to take over the responsibilities of local authorities in water and sewage areas in January 2014.
+It was to be fully established by 2019, by which stage it was expected to be responsible for the operation of public water services, including

 - maintenance of the water system,